 An alternative to using Algorithms \ref{algorithmglobalmax} and \ref{algorithmlocalmax} to compute $(\ref{b3})$ is to use a generic constrained solver SLSQP instead (available in SciPy.optimize.minimize function in Python).
 We ran the SLSQP solver $K$ times with initializations $\overrightarrow{x_1}, \ldots, \overrightarrow {x_K}$ with support sizes $1, 2, \ldots, K$, similar to how Algorithms \ref{algorithmglobalmax} and \ref{algorithmlocalmax} search for the maximizer candidates for different values of $\ell$.
 The components of each initialization are weighted according to the importance vector $\overrightarrow d$ and suitably rescaled to satisfy the sum constraint in $(\ref{consonxx})$.
 Specifically, for $i = 1, \ldots, K$,

 so that

-The objective values obtained by the SLSQP solver with multiple initialization runs are \emph{mostly} within $\sim 10^{-7}$ of the optimal objective values produced by Algorithm \ref{algorithmlocalmax}, but are occasionally suboptimal due to numerical instability.
-Therefore, Algorithm \ref{algorithmlocalmax} offers a more robust method to solve $(\ref{b3})$ than a typical SLSQP solver.
-We will later use the output $\overrightarrow x^\star$ of Algorithm \ref{algorithmlocalmax} as well as the $\overrightarrow x_i$'s in $(\ref{reasonablexs})$ to approximate the finite blocklength performance (Section \ref{finalcompnumerical}).
+In our numerical testing, the objective values obtained by the SLSQP solver with multiple initialization runs were \emph{mostly} within $\sim 10^{-7}$ of the optimal objective values produced by Algorithm \ref{algorithmglobalmax}, but were occasionally suboptimal due to numerical instability.
+Therefore, Algorithm \ref{algorithmglobalmax} offers a more robust method to solve $(\ref{b3})$ than a typical SLSQP solver.

-For illustration, Figure \ref{typicalAlg2} shows a graph of $\max_{\overrightarrow x \in \mathcal{S}_K} G(\overrightarrow x)$ versus $\theta$, for a fixed $R$ and $\overrightarrow d$, obtained using Algorithm \ref{algorithmlocalmax}.
+For illustration, Figure \ref{typicalAlg2} shows a graph of $\max_{\overrightarrow x \in \mathcal{S}_K} G(\overrightarrow x)$ versus $\theta$, for a fixed $R$ and $\overrightarrow d$, obtained using Algorithm \ref{algorithmglobalmax}.